 For example, if you spend $50,000 to acquire 1000 customers, your CAC is $50.

 CAC is a ratio that represents the return on investment of all sales and marketing efforts in relation to new customers gained as a result of their implementation.
 As a result, CAC is a useful indicator of the effectiveness of various sales and marketing strategies.
-CAC is also a key metric used by revenue leaders to gain a deeper understanding of the drivers of their business model, and it is especially important for high-growth companies looking to scale.
+CAC is also a key metric revenue leaders use to gain a deeper understanding of the drivers of their business model, and it is especially important for high-growth companies looking to scale.

 How do you decide which gaming metrics to include in your CAC?